Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 The new scenarios Wankai is trying include, but are not limited to, materials related to robots, 3D printing materials, and some materials for medical and electronic structures.

-These directions have a small scale in the short term, but they all have a common feature: their pricing logic does not depend on crude oil but on whether the technology is replaceable.
+These directions have relatively small short - term volumes, but they all share a common feature: their pricing logic does not depend on crude oil but on whether the technology is replaceable.

 They are more like individual "independent profit units."
 Even if the scale is limited, they can provide a buffer for overall profits during industry downturns and reduce the company's dependence on a single cycle.